FiXato/weechat_scripts/README.markdown

 * advanced highlights manager: assign target buffers & colours to highlights;
     dynamically create target buffer if necessary

-    Example: /highlight add /(lol|nyan-?)cat/ nyancats
+    Example: `/highlight add /(lol|nyan-?)cat/ nyancats`

-    When the highlight would get triggered, it will create a new buffer, python.nyancat, —should the buffer not already exist— and display the message (+source buffer) in it.
+    When the highlight would get triggered, it will create a new buffer, `python.nyancat`, —should the buffer not already exist— and display the message (+source buffer) in it.

 ## Installation instructions